 A few days ago I went to my first conference: the Alliance for Community Media, in Madison, WI.
 It was their 50th anniversary, and a chance to put Raster in front of a few hundred people who actually run stations across the country.
-I didn’t go to validate a thesis.
-I went to meet the people who have been carrying this thing for decades.
+I didn’t go to validate a thesis, but to meet the people who have been carrying this thing for decades.

 We didn’t have any fancy banners or signs.
 Just a TV, a laptop, and a bowl of Tootsie Pops.